caddyserver/caddy/README.md

 	- Highly descriptive/traceable errors
 	- Very flexible error handling, with the ability to specify a whole list of routes just for error cases
 	- More control over automatic HTTPS: disable entirely, disable only HTTP->HTTPS redirects, disable only cert management, and for certain names, etc.
-    - Enterprise: Use Starlark to build custom, dynamic HTTP handlers at request-time
+    - Use Starlark to build custom, dynamic HTTP handlers at request-time
         - We are finding that -- on average -- Caddy 2's Starlark handlers are ~1.25-2x faster than NGINX+Lua.

 And a few major features still being worked on: